 Mutations in the genes encoding the KefA (AefA) and YggB proteins of E. coli block the MscS mechanosensitive channel activity.
 The principal one is affected by knockouts of YggB, while the minor one is affected by knockouts of KefA.
 These two channels open in response to pressure changes during osmotic downshift just below those that cause cell disruption and death (Biggin and Sansom, 2003; Pivetti et al., 2003).
 The C-termini of the YggB heptameric channel move apart upon channel opening and may serve as the gate (Koprowski and Kubalski, 2003).
-A high resolution 3-D structures are available (Bass et al., 2002; Lai et al. 2013).
+High resolution 3-D structures are available (Bass et al., 2002; Lai et al. 2013).
 Crosslinking studies indicate that a large conformational change accompanies the open to the closed configuration (Miller et al., 2003b).

 Homologues of YggB are found in Gram-negative, Gram-positive and cyanobacteria, in archaea, in yeast and in plants, but not in animals (Booth and Louis, 1999).
 One archaeon, Haloferax volcanii, exhibits mechanosensitive channels similar in conductance and mass to YggB of E. coli, but the sequences of these channel proteins are not available (Le Dain et al., 1998).
 Two sequenced MscS homologues have been functionally characterized from Methanococcus jannaschii (Kloda and Martinac, 2001a,b).